 If you are experiencing a dental emergency and it is during regular office hours, contact us at 904-733-4200.
 If your emergency is taking place after office hours, please call our office answering machine for more information.

-We understand that dental emergency situations do arise and we strive to respond as quickly as possible.
+We understand that dental emergency situations do arise, and can happen anytime.
+Alexander Dentistry strives to respond as quickly as possible.
 Dr. Alexander reserves special times throughout the day to treat patients with emergency dental needs.
 Please call our office as early in the day as possible so that we can work you into our schedule.

 It is important that you do not ignore a dental emergency to avoid permanent damage.
 Common dental emergencies are toothache, pain in the teeth, jaw or gums, broken teeth, knocked out tooth, broken fillings, and swelling in the gums or mouth.

 Don’t panic!
 In the case of a dental emergency, it is important to stay calm and have a plan.
 Did you know that tooth enamel is considered the hardest mineral substance in your body?
 When a tooth experiences trauma to enamel, there is little you can do without an emergency dentist.
 Here are a few tips to help you deal with unforeseen accidents.

 Knocked out tooth – If you have a knocked out tooth, contact our office immediately.
 Retrieve the tooth, if possible, holding it by the crown (the top part of the tooth that is usually exposed in the mouth).
 Gently rinse the root in water if it is dirty, but do not scrub or removed attached tissue fragments.
 Store the tooth in small container with your own saliva or milk.
 Knocked out teeth have the highest survival rate if they return to the socket within one hour of being knocked out.